What does a computer matching program do?

 Will the applicants or programs know how the other has ranked them?

 No. All information submitted to D&D Digital is kept confidential.
-Each applicant is given the final result of the matching.
+Each applicant is given the final result of the match.
 Each program is provided with the names of the applicants it obtains in the match.
 Programs and applicants are not told how they were ranked by each other.

 Who is responsible for the acceptance and rejection notice to applicants?